SofiaSoftware/SofiaSoftware.github.io/README.md

 ## Creator

-TeachEasy and LearnEasy wer created by **Sofia Software Solutions**
+TeachEasy and LearnEasy was created by **Sofia Software Solutions**

 ## Copyright and License